anuragparashar26/traffic-management/README.md

    - License plate number with confidence score
    - Captured images of violator and plate
    - Timestamp of violation
+   - **Gallery**: All detected violations are shown in a grid, with images and details

+#### Violation Gallery & JSON Storage

+- All helmet violations are stored in `violations.json` and images are saved in `static/violations/`
+- Duplicate violations for the same plate are prevented within a session
+- The dashboard displays all violations detected in the current video

 ## Project Structure